 In prehistoric times risk of injuries from animals, dark, deep waters and being trapped into small spaces was something that most children were conditioned to be scared of.
 This was the preservation of self and deeply ingrained in the brain.

 The brain appears to be ready to develop some types of fears more than others.
 These are called “prepared fears”.
 These are usually protective and include dangerous animals like snakes, etc.

 Those situations that were dangerous to primitive humans like heights, deep waters, injuries and wild animals still trigger phobias more easily than situations that are more benign such as household objects, etc.

 The cause of complex phobias is as yet unclear.
 They are said to be brought about by complex interactions between an unpleasant experience, chemistry and chemical messengers of the brain and genetics.

-Both agoraphobia and social phobias begin in teenage years or start at early teens to late twenties.
+Both agoraphobia and social phobias tend to begin in the teenage years to late twenties.
 They may last for years or a lifetime and may be severely debilitating.